FSX/baozi/README.md

+# baozi

+baozi is a fork of HTTPSify.

+Changes:

+- Remove colors from stdout output.

 HTTPSify <small>v3.1</small>
 =============================

 A `Let'sEncrypt` based reverse proxy, that will automatically generate &amp; renew valid `ssl` certs for your domains, it also enables the `http/2` protocol by default, and uses `roundrobin` as an algorithm to loadbalance the incoming requests between multiple `upstreams`, as well as redirecting the traffic from `http` traffic to `https` just if you enabled the flag `--redirect`.

 NOTES